PGMY/q2w3-fixed-widget/readme.txt

 * Fixed javascript error when no sidebars exists on a page.

 = 2.0 =
-* Fixed footer overlaping problem!
+* Fixed footer overlapping problem!
 Now users can customize top and bottom margins for the fixed widgets from the admin area (Appearance -> Fixed Widget Options).
 * Added localization support

 = 1.0.3 =
 * Normalized plugin behavior when sidebar is longer then main content.
-Note: possible overlaping with footer is still exists.
+Note: possible overlapping with footer is still exists.

 = 1.0.2 =
 * Fixed problem with widgets displayed only on certain pages.